-Since announcing in April 2022 our plan to commercialize it as the world's first electric rough terrain crane, we have received various reactions from not only our customers but also the construction industry and suppliers.
-Development is still ongoing, with the market launch targeted for 2023. <Product features> about five hours of crane work.
-It can be fully charged in 2.5 hours using CHAdeMO, a fastcharging system for electric vehicles.
+ince announcing in April 2022 our plan to commercialize it as the world's first electric rough terrain crane, we have received ions from not only our customers but also the n industry and suppliers.
+Development is still ongoing, with the market launch targeted for 2023

-A single charging provides up to 11 hours of crane work.
-The crane can travel 40 km and have enough energy for
+- A single charging provides up to 11 hours of crane work. • The crane can travel 40 km and have enough energy for - charging system for electric vehicles